pookleblinky/PookRPG/henchpeople/clocks.md

 which is divided into three.
 You may get physically damaged, but odds are you'll get psychologically damaged much more often.

+You can use a harm track as in Shadowrun if you want, it doesn't matter.
+Whichever is easier and makes more sense.

 # Sanity Clock

 This tracks your inbox.
 As it fills, you get progressively more bizarre action items and memos until eventually you're accidentally declared legally dead or such.

+You can use a track instead of a clock, whichever is easier.

 The GM can fill your inbox on failing rolls.